sdray/sources-sdray.github.io/content/publication/schermer-2019/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Flower Phenology as a Disruptor of the Fruiting Dynamics in Temperate Oak Species
+title: Flower phenology as a disruptor of the fruiting dynamics in temperate oak species
 subtitle: ''
 summary: ''
 authors: